Scene Visibility Checkers

 SceneManager.LoadSceneAsync(subScene, LoadSceneMode.Additive);

-to the client telling it to load a sub-scene additively:
+to the client to load a sub-scene additively:

 SceneMessage msg = new SceneMessage